tildearrow/input-modifier/doc/basic/macros.md

 the easiest way to prepare a macro is to simply record to it. to do so:

 ```
-> recordmacro keyboard macro1
+> recordmacro <device> macro1
 ```

 (make sure you've created the macro first)

-this will begin recording from your keyboard.
+this will begin recording from your `<device>`. this means any keypresses in other devices won't be registered.

 to finish recording, press ESC.